texadactyl/rpi_clock/README.md

 * Another Linux distribution or any O.S. which supports Python 3, JSON, and Tk.
 * Run on MacOS or Windows.

 In addition to the TFT environment, I have run this project with Xubuntu on Raspberry Pi 3 model B with a standard display connected with HDMI cable.
 It currently hogs the entire screen but it works.
-To exit, you have to Alt-Tab to another open window and kill the rpi_clock task.
+To exit, you have to either (1) Alt-Tab to another open window or (2) ssh from another computer and kill the full-screen rpi_clock task.
 Not elegant!
+It would not be difficult to modify the Python 3 program to use only a window instead of the whole screen.

 LICENSING